qtile/qtile/docs/manual/commands/scripting.rst

 Qtile has a client-server control model - the main Qtile instance listens on a named pipe, over which marshalled command calls and response data is passed.
 This allows Qtile to be controlled fully from external scripts.
-Remote interaction occurs through an instance of the :class:`libqtile.command.Client` class.
+Remote interaction occurs through an instance of the :class:`liblavinder.command.Client` class.
 This class establishes a connection to the currently running instance of Qtile, and sources the user's configuration file to figure out which commands should be exposed.
 Commands then appear as methods with the appropriate